forzakmah/sample/README.md

 The API will be handled via a rest api connection between the cpf microservice and MDE.

 ### Overview
-Place feature is used to display the list of home of the authenticated user, each place represent a home gateway.<br />
+Place feature is used to display the list of home of the authenticated user, each place represent a home.<br />
 when creating a new place we are adding a new home gateway.<br />
 Below an example of list of homes.